 Committed to arts advocacy, she currently serves as a Governor Inslee appointed Washington State Arts Commissioner and Vice President of On the Boards.
 She previously served as a member of the 4Culture Covid-19 Relief Task Force, and as a Seattle Office of Arts and Culture BASE (Building Arts Space Equitably) 2019-2020 cohort member.
 She has worked in public policy, at the Brennan Center for Justice at New York University School of Law (2005-2007), and with Arts Corps (2010), an arts education non-profit organization in Seattle.
 She served on the board of Arts Corps from 2014 to 2016, led planning efforts for Festa, the annual Arts Corps fundraiser, in 2015 and 2016.

-Jasmine Mahmoud received her PhD in Performance Studies from Northwestern University, MA in Arts Politics from the Department of Art and Public Policy at Tisch School of the Arts at New York University, and BA in Government from Harvard University, where in 2003, she served as Associate Editorial Chair of The Harvard Crimson.
+Jasmine Mahmoud received her PhD in Performance Studies from Northwestern University, MA in Arts Politics from the Department of Art and Public Policy at Tisch School of the Arts at New York University, and BA in Government from Harvard University, where in 2003, she served as Associate Editor of The Harvard Crimson.